niallthomson/eks-workshop-v2/website/docs/automation/gitops/argocd/app-of-apps/setup.md

 $ git -C ~/environment/argocd push
 ```

-Finally, we need to create new Argo CD `Application` to support `App of Apps` pattern.
-We define a new path to Argo CD `Application` using `--path app-of-apps`.

-We also enable ArgoCD Application to automatically [synchronize](https://argo-cd.readthedocs.io/en/stable/user-guide/auto_sync/) the state in the cluster with the configuration in the Git repository using `--sync-policy automated`
+We'll need to create new a Argo CD Application to support the App of Apps pattern.
+While doing this we'll also enable ArgoCD to to automatically [synchronize](https://argo-cd.readthedocs.io/en/stable/user-guide/auto_sync/) the state in the cluster with the configuration in the Git repository using `--sync-policy automated`:

 ```bash
 $ argocd app create apps --repo $GITOPS_REPO_URL_ARGOCD \